Academany/fabzero/w1/commandline.md

 > Example: `mv ~/Downloads/somefile.zip .`

-At all time we can use w ildcards like `*` that represents any number of any characters and `?` that represent one of any character.
+At all time we can use wildcards like `*` that represents any number of any characters and `?` that represent one of any character.

 `rm` can be used to remove files and folders